sjmulder/fortune-cgi/README.md

 This yields `fortune.db` and `fortune-cgi/fortune.cgi`.

- - Place `fortune.cgi` in the `cgi-bin/` directory of your serverless platform.
+ - Place `fortune.cgi` in the `cgi-bin/` storage container of your serverless platform.
- - Place `fortune.db` next to it, or place it somewhere else and set `FORTUNE_DB` to its path in the configuration of your serverless platform.
+ - Place `fortune.db` next to it, or place it somewhere else and set `FORTUNE_DB` to its path in your environment's infrastructure-as-code configuration.

 Author
 ------